algonents/sky-renderer/README.md

 }
 ```

-A screenshot of the resulting app is shown below:
+A screenshot of the App is shown next:

 <img src="images/HelloTriangle.png" alt="Example Image" width="400"/>